omerbeden/Licence-Plate-Recognition/README.md

 ### Extra Libraries
 + PyQt5  to install `pip install PyQt5`

+### Protobuff installition
+I Used protobuf 3.4.0 in this project.
+You can see protobuff versions [over here](https://github.com/protocolbuffers/protobuf/releases)

 ### COCO API Installition
 Go to [this repo](https://github.com/cocodataset/cocoapi) and download it.
 To install it you can [visit here](https://medium.com/@abinovarghese/installing-coco-api-in-windows-python-9b4dfc3812ef).